jmagaram/rescript-seq/SEQ_README.md

 # Lazy Sequences for ReScript

-A _sequence_ is a list whose elements are computed only on demand.
+A _sequence_ is a list whose elements are computed only on demand, similar to [JavaScript iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).
 Sequences are produced and transformed lazily (one element at a time) rather than eagerly (all at once).
 This allows constructing conceptually infinite sequences.
-When your data is an `array`, as it almost always is, a single `fromArray` function wraps it in a sequence and makes it possible to analyze and transform it with far more flexibility and power than what is possible using only the built-in array functions.
-A sequence can also provide better performance than an `array` when not all elements are used.
-Sequences are similar to [JavaScript iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).
+When your data is an `array`, calling `fromArray` wraps it in a sequence, which is nothing more than a lightweight function that iterates over its values.
+And then you can use the sequence functions in this package to analyze and transform it with far more flexibility and power than what is possible using the built-in array functions.
+Sequences can sometimes provide better performance than an `array` when not all elements are used.

-Sequences are an important data structure in [F# (Seq module)](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-seqmodule.html) , [OCaml (Seq module)](https://v2.ocaml.org/api/Seq.html), [Rust std::iter](https://doc.rust-lang.org/std/iter/trait.Iterator.html), [C# .net IEnumerable<T>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-8.0), and [Python (itertools)](https://docs.python.org/3/library/itertools.html).
-There are many JavaScript libraries for consuming iterables as well.
+Sequences are an important part of **standard libraries** of [F#](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-seqmodule.html), [OCaml](https://v2.ocaml.org/api/Seq.html), [Rust](https://doc.rust-lang.org/std/iter/trait.Iterator.html), [.net](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-8.0), [Haskell](https://hackage.haskell.org/package/base-4.18.0.0/docs/Data-List.html), and [Python](https://docs.python.org/3/library/itertools.html).
+There are [JavaScript libraries](https://www.npmjs.com/package/itertools) to consume iterables, and a [Stage 3 TC39 proposal](https://github.com/tc39/proposal-iterator-helpers) to add iterator helpers.

-**This is a full-featured library for creating and consuming sequences in ReScript.**
+**This is a full-featured library to create and consume sequences in ReScript.**

 Highlights:

 - Enables more elegant and concise solutions than using imperative code and arrays
-- All APIs documented; some with code examples
+- Full [suite of > 100 functions](#functions), chosen by researching the best from other libraries
+- API documentation
 - Comprehensive test suite
-- Written 100% in ReScript.
-Look at the tests and code to gain deeper understanding of how it works.
+- Written 100% in ReScript; you can look at the code to see how it works.
-- Full [suite of > 90 functions](#functions) based on researching other libraries and languages
-- **Build sequences** using `fromArray`, `range`, `unfold`, `cycle`, `replicate` and others.
+- **Create sequences** using `fromArray`, `range`, `unfold`, `cycle`, `permutations`, `replicate` and others.
 This enables functionality similar to [JavaScript generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator).
-- **Transform** sequences with `map`, `filter`, `take`, `dropWhile`, `scan`, `tap`, `window`, and others.
+- **Transform** sequences with `map`, `filter`, `chunkByKey`, `takeUntil`, `scan`, `tap`, `pairwise`...
-- **Combine** multiple sequences with `zip`, `zip3`, `map2`, `map3`, `sortedMerge`, `interleave` and others.
+- **Combine** sequences with `zip`, `map3`, `allPairs`, `sortedMerge`, `interleave`...
-- **Calculate** values with `reduce`, `some`, `findMap`, `isSortedBy`, `minBy`, `toArray` and others.
+- **Calculate** values with `reduce`, `maxBy`, `every`, `findMap`, `isSortedBy`, `toArray`...
-- Ready for your contributions! :two_men_holding_hands: There are many other useful functions, and it would be great to have `async` versions.

 See code [examples](src/Extras__SeqSamples.res) to get a sense for how `Seq` is used and what is possible.